-Locals will also readily remind expats that the city was home to great painters like Rubens and Van Dyck.
+Locals will readily remind expats that the city was home to great painters such as Rubens and Van Dyck.
 This proud artistic heritage is still relevant, especially in the local fashion industry.
-As a result, there are countless boutiques and designer stores for expats who enjoy buying life’s finer things.
+As a result, there are countless boutiques and designer stores for expats who enjoy life’s finer things.

 Antwerp’s central location in Western Europe means that it’s easily accessible.
-The city has well-maintained roads.
-Its public transport system consists of modern rail infrastructure, an efficient metro, an extensive bus network and an international airport.
-Thanks to this comprehensive system of public transit, both inner-city apartments and houses on Antwerp’s suburban outskirts are viable options for new arrivals to the city.
+The city has well-maintained roads and its public transport system consists of an efficient tram and bus system.
+Thanks to this comprehensive system of public transit, both inner-city apartments and houses on Antwerp’s suburban outskirts are viable accommodation options for new arrivals to the city.

 Expats moving to the city with children will be pleased by the variety of family-friendly attractions and they can be assured that they’ll have good options for education.
 There is also a wide selection of public and international schools for families to choose from.